Only $99.95 for Simple or $149.95 for Joint Divorce ApplicationStart Eligibility Now

 Divorce i.T. prepares two kinds of Divorce Application (Uncontested):

-►Simple Divorce – a request for a divorce made by one spouse (one spouse completes and signs the documents) claiming divorce only with no other claims (e.g. no claims for custody, access, support, etc); OR,
+►Simple Divorce – a request for a divorce made by one spouse (one spouse completes and signs the documents) claiming divorce only with no other claims on the Application (e.g. no claims for custody, access, support, etc); OR,

 ►Joint Divorce – a request for a divorce made by both spouses (both spouses must complete and sign the documents) claiming divorce together.

 What is Uncontested Divorce?

-An Uncontested Divorce is when both spouses agree to a divorce.
-If one spouse disagrees to the divorce than it is contested.
+An Uncontested Divorce is when both spouses agree to the divorce.
+If one spouse disagrees than it is contested.

-A Joint Divorce is started by both spouses together therefore it is uncontested.
+A Joint Divorce is started by both spouses together therefore it is always uncontested.
 Each spouse agrees to the divorce and each spouse signs the Divorce Application and Affidavit for Divorce.
-You are not required to serve (give notice) your Divorce Application on your spouse.
+You are not required to serve (give notice) a copy of the Joint Divorce Application on your spouse.

 What are the requirements for a Simple or a Joint Divorce in Ontario?

-To get a Simple or Joint Divorce (Uncontested) in Ontario, you must meet the criteria below.
+To get a Simple or Joint Divorce (Uncontested) in Ontario, you must meet the requirements below.

 1. Your only claim on your Divorce Application is divorce.